We take action in collaboration with suppliers to solve various social and environmental issues.

 Examples of specific initiatives to promote responsible procurement

-Further, we consider occurrence of occupational accidents on the part of suppliers as occupational accidents of the Group, and are committed to working with our suppliers to adopt measures based on safety-first.
+Further, we consider occurrence of occupational accidents on the part of suppliers as occupational accidents of the Group, and are committed to working with our suppliers to adopt measures based on safety-first, to promote occupational safety and health activities.
 Health and safety patrols that perform safety inspections at suppliers plants point out potential hazards and propose measures to mitigate those hazards depending on the scale of the risks.
 We provide support for suppliers to identify workplace risks that pose hazards to workers and take appropriate action including monitoring of hazards and formulation of safe working procedures.
 Since fiscal 2019, we have been holding experience-based training, so suppliers personnel can experience first-hand and gain an understanding of the hazards in their workplaces.

 Through these activities, we are supporting the creation of strong partnerships in the supply chain and measures to ensure the quality of products used by customers as well as the health and safety of our suppliers.